Linerre/linerre.github.io/content/posts/2024-10-28-remap-capslock-in-tty.md

 ### Claude response:

-No, I wouldn't recommend adding that line to .bash<sub>profile</sub> for a couple of reasons:
+No, I wouldn't recommend adding that line to `.bash_profile` for a couple of reasons:

 The `/tmp` directory is cleared on reboot, so your keymap file won't persist loadkeys affects the entire system (all TTYs/virtual consoles), not just your session